shalomkerry/shalomkerry.github.io/_posts/2025-02-26-How-you-can-get-1500-in-rapid-6-things-you-can-learn-from-my-chess-journey.md

 ![(Chess-rating after the first month). ]({{site.baseurl}}/images/Chess-Blog/threemonth.jpg)

 That is why I quickly ranked up my elo and got to 1300 in just 3 month.
-(I didn't start as a totall nooby so this growth kind of make sense).
+(I didn't start as a total nooby so this growth kind of make sense).

 One of the things that helped me was knowing one good opening for both white and black.
 I learned  the stone wall defense which I basically always played with and the caro-kann for black.
 Gotham Chess in his 10 minute openings taught me those openings and I have stuck with them ever since.